JustDirectCode/blender_fix_egg-2.79b/README.md

 Requires https://github.com/rdb/blender-egg-importer for ACTUALLY importing .egg files!!!

 This is just optimised for Toontown models.

 Intended for 2.79b only!
-Will not work on higher versions, such as 2.8+ You will also need to have .png files in your textures location!
-Contact me for more details! .jpg and .rgb files do not convert properly.
+Will not work on higher versions, such as 2.8+

+You will also need to have .png files in your textures location.
+Contact me a @blockobun for more information! .jpg and .rgb files do not convert properly.

 Supports exporting to Roblox!